4 minute read

 Integration with IT Systems:

-The convergence of Operational Technology with Information Technology (IT) systems enhances connectivity and collaboration across the mining ecosystem.
+The convergence of OT with IT systems enhances connectivity and collaboration across the mining ecosystem.
 This integration improves communication between different departments, fostering a more cohesive and agile operational environment.

 Cost Reduction: